simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-packer-for-infrastructure-as-code/index.en.md

 ## What is Packer?

 Packer is a tool that automates the process of creating machine images for different platforms.
-It is an open-source tool that was created by HashiCorp, the company behind other popular tools like Vagrant, Consul, and Terraform.
+It's an open-source tool that was created by HashiCorp, the company behind other popular tools like Vagrant, Consul, and Terraform.

 Using Packer, developers can create machine images or virtual machine templates for different platforms such as AWS, Google Cloud Platform, Azure, and VMware.
 These machine images can then be used to deploy identical environments across multiple platforms.